 - Organise your products

-Make sure your best selling items are on top to maximise sales, and group together products of similar value so that navigation is easier for the customer.
+Make sure your best selling items are on top to maximize sales, and group together products of similar value so that navigation is easier for the customer.

 - Use high-quality images